-The ups and downs of psychedelic integration can be alot of navigate!
-A couple of days ago one of my clients wisely stated, or more accurately shouted:
+The ups and downs of psychedelic integration can be a lot to navigate!
+A couple of days ago, one of my clients wisely stated, or more accurately shouted:

 This made me think back to the time when I felt exactly the same way on my journey.
 I doubted myself.
-I wasn’t sure if I am on the right path or if I am still totally lost?
+I wasn’t sure if I was on the right path or if I was still totally lost.

 I wished desperately to understand why I was feeling that way.